symfony/symfony-docs/components/serializer.rst

 Context Builders
 ----------------

-Instead of passing plain PHP arrays to the :ref:`serialization context <serializer-context>`, you can use "context builders" to define the context using a fluent interface::
+Instead of passing plain PHP arrays to the :ref:`serialization context <serializer_serializer-context>`, you can use "context builders" to define the context using a fluent interface::

     use Symfony\Component\Serializer\Context\Encoder\CsvEncoderContextBuilder;